prcore/docs/content/development/plugin-system/add-new-plugin/algorithm.md

 ```

 The key of the dictionary is the case id.
 The value is the same as the `predict` function's output.

+It is important to still return a dictionary even if the prediction is not available.
+In this case, you can set the dictionary value to `{}` as an empty dictionary.